 - maintain this when they reach 17 hours at 6 months of age.

 In general, you can get a 60-watt bulb for an area of 12-by-12 feet.
 Maintain 17 hours of light stimulation once the hens are laying eggs.
 Do not let the duration to decrease.

 Best Chicken Breeds for Egg Production

 Different chicken breeds have different abilities and production capacities in laying eggs.
 Below, we will discuss some of the best chicken breeds to choose from before you get your pullets:

-Leghorns and primarily white leghorns are undoubtedly the best breeds for egg production.
+- Leghorns and primarily white leghorns are undoubtedly the best breeds for egg production.
 You could get a few early eggs from this breed.